Things To Do In Dubai

 43. Dubai Textile Souk

 Embark on a colorful fabric journey at the Textile Souk called the Old Souq.
-Materials come in the most expansive shades, textures, and prints, including silk, chiffon, cashmere, and organza.
-The arched wooden roof and wind towers make it look quaint and older than it is.
-The structure itself is, in fact, relatively modern.
+Materials include silk, chiffon, cashmere, and organza in the most expansive shades, textures, and prints.
+The arched wooden roof and wind towers make the structure look quaint and older than it is, but the structure itself is relatively modern.

 Ready-made costumes are also available, so get your festival clothes here.
 The excessive variety of material overwhelms everyone with outfit ideas.
 You will find yards of fabric for any dress or piece of clothing.
 Shop at the souk and design your exclusive look because Dubai Textile Souk is inspirational.